alysivji/advent-of-code/2016/README.md

 - [ ] should we start approaching everything with an OOP mindset?
   - very easy to set up equality b/w objects: https://work.j832.com/2014/05/equality-and-dart.html
   - [ ] how lightweight are Dart classes?
+- [ ] Found a [Day 6 solution](https://github.com/julemand101/AdventOfCode2016/blob/master/bin/day06/main.dart) that features Multiset and fold
+  - if this patterns comes up again; learn what's going on there

 ## Daily Impressions